w33tmaricich/status-term/README.md

 - Display the weather in the zipcode of your choosing!
 - Graphics for the weather widget!
 - Weekly commit count bar graphs!
+- Displaying everyones commits on a particular project.

 ### Features in Development